tencentyun/intlcloud-documents/product_new/计算产品中心/云服务器/常见问题/镜像类/Cloud-Init_intl_en.md

 When cloud-init is installed, Python 2 is used as the default Python interpreter, which means that symbolic links, `/usr/bin/python` and `/bin/python`, are linked to Python 2.
 Based on their needs, users may change the default Python interpreter to Python 3 inside the instance by directing the symbolic links, `/usr/bin/python` and `/bin/python`, to Python 3.
 Due to compatibility issues, an error will be returned when cloud-init is run on startup.
 - Solution:
  1. Modify the Python interpreter specified in the  `/usr/bin/cloud-init` file by changing `#/usr/bin/python` or `#/bin/python` to `#! user/bin/python`.
->!Do not use symbolic links.
+>Do not use symbolic links.
 Point directly to a specific interpreter.
 >
  2. Follow [Checking the operation of cloud-init](#checkcloud-init) to see if the error is returned again.